 Source 3 This timeline shows the rainy season failure of 2010-2011, compared to a typical season.

-Developing geographical guestions It is important that geographers ask lots of questions.
-These questions can be simple or complex, and can guide understanding of places, events, and the causes and effects Extend your understanding that various factors have on an environment.
+Developing geographical guestions

+It is important that geographers ask lots of questions.
+These questions can be simple or complex, and can guide understanding of places, events, and the causes and effects that various factors have on an environment.